Digital Editions

 The National Trust had filed a lawsuit on 12 December against the National Park Service (NPS), seeking to stop the project at least temporarily.
 The National Trust argued that the ballroom’s construction was illegal, as the government had not gone through lawfully mandated review processes—including congressional approval—nor had it sought public comment before tearing down the entire East Wing of the White House to make space for Trump’s privately funded, $400m pet project.

-This judge's decision may have been influenced by the government’s contention that ballroom construction was a matter of national security.
-Although the documents provided to the judge have not been made public, it is a known fact that there has been a presidential bunker located under the now-demolished East Wing since the 1940s.
+This judge’s decision may have been influenced by the government’s contention that the construction of the ballroom was a matter of national security.
+Although the documents provided to the judge have not been made public, it is a known fact that there has been a presidential bunker located under the now demolished East Wing since the 1940s.

 Museums & Heritage